floverity/coq-vote-counting/README.md

 Electronic vote counting as mathematical proof
 ------

-This is the Coq code associated with my Honours thesis "Electronic vote counting as mathematical proof" (2016), supervised by Dirk Pattinson.
+This is the Coq code associated with my Honours thesis "Electronic vote counting as mathematical proof" (2016), supervised by [Dirk Pattinson](http://users.cecs.anu.edu.au/~dpattinson/index.html).
 It now also accompanies two papers.
-The code was written using version 8.4pl6 of [&lt;The Coq Proof Assistant&gt;](https://coq.inria.fr/coq-84).
+The code was written using version 8.4pl6 of [The Coq Proof Assistant](https://coq.inria.fr/coq-84).

 Chapter 3
 ------